 With rising awareness of western medicine’s often dangerous side effects, holistic treatments are quickly gaining popularity.
 Though still relatively unknown, spagyric technique is something of a amalgamation of homeopathy (diluted substances), phytotherapy (herbal medicine), and modern science’s sterility.
-It results in the administration of a painstakingly prepared plant tincture for physical healing and an understanding of the underlying causes of the ailment for psycho-emotional healing.
+It results in the administration of a painstakingly prepared plant formula for physical healing and an understanding of the underlying causes of the ailment for psycho-emotional healing.

 Paracelsus, Alchemy, and Spagyric Remedies